benjypng/logseq-tablerender-plugin/README.md

 # Overview

-> Instructions below are updated with the latest change
+> Instructions below are updated with the latest change.

 Render tables with basic math functions using data from your blocks.